-Join Dennis Taylor for an in-depth discussion in this video Creating linkage formulas, part of Excel 2007: Managing Multiple Worksheets and Workbooks.
+Join Dennis Taylor for an in-depth discussion in this video Creating linkage formulas, part of Managing Multiple Worksheets and Workbooks with Excel 2007.

 If you need information in one worksheet that already exists in another worksheet, you could use the Copy/Paste method and link the two.
 But even better is a Linkage formula.
 Let's take a look at both methods here.
 In this workbook, there are four sheets that have similar kinds of data for different regions.
 A fifth sheet has been setup called RegionalSummary.
 You'll notice on each of these sheets too that cell G7 has been highlighted.
 It represents the total of the data for that particular region.
 Our RegionalSummary sheet is going to be gathering data from there.

 There are two approaches to doing this.
 The standard or the lengthier approach is to start at the source data, for example East, and copy the item in question.
 So I'm in cell G7 here, right-click, Copy, then go to the destination, RegionalSummary sheet.
 Click here, right-click, Paste Special > Paste Link, click OK.
 18,040.
 You'll notice also here as I double-click it, it does have absolute addressing.
 That makes no difference in this case.

 Here and there it could, if you're tying to copy these.
 But we did.
 You see how the information is displayed there.
 I'm going to delete this and show you another method.
 This method starts at this destination, right here.
 We want to gather data from the other source.
 Equal, then click on the other sheet, click the cell in question, Enter.
 Same answer.
 The formula doesn't contain the dollar sign and again it usually doesn't make any difference.
 Notice that it does pick up the sheet name automatically and an exclamation point to signify that it is a sheet name.